richardturnnidge/agon-docs/docs/mos/Keyboard.md

                   ; A now contains 1 if any key is pressed, or 0 if none are pressed
 ```

-In AgonDev C there are also two useful functions to aid the programmer, which are pretty obvious what they do.
+In AgonDev C there are also two useful functions to aid the programmer which utilise this MOS call, which are pretty obvious what they do.
 One will wait until _any_ key is pressed down, the other will wait until there are no keys pressed (all keys up):

 ```
 vdp_waitKeyDown();
 vdp_waitKeyUp();
 ```

+These are useful for that _press any key to continue_ scenario.

 ## Method  3 - mos_getkbmap